 It is difficult to choose who has the advantage between the 2 platforms; Both offer great email follow-ups.

-Ecwid will only unlock this feature once you are subscribing to its $35+ monthly plans.
+Shopify includes abandoned cart email follow-ups with all of its plans.
+Ecwid will only unlock this feature once you are subscribing to its $39+ monthly plans.

 Ecwid vs Shopify Dropshipping

 When users are thinking about starting a dropshipping business, they will turn to Shopify or Ecwid most of the time.